PierfrancescoSoffritti/handy/README.md

 3. The user is not moving in the frame (eg: he sits at his desk in front of the camera).
 4. There are no particular constraints on the color of the background, but it should be approximately static (no moving objects/strong changes of illumination in the background).

-We decided not to add invasive constraints such as forcing the user to wear gloves, in order to change the color of his hands, or to have a specific illumination in the scene.
+We decided not to add invasive constraints such as forcing the user to wear gloves, in order to change the color of his hand, or to have a specific illumination in the scene.

 A demo can be watched [here](https://www.youtube.com/watch?v=z8rWGQyIQAE).